 sudo ./crack.sh

 In addition to these examples, Bash can be used for a wide range of other pen testing and red teaming tasks.
-Whether you’re looking to automate common tasks, exploit vulnerabilities, or manipulate data, Bash is an essential tool in the hacker’s toolkit.
+Whether you’re looking to automate everyday tasks, exploit vulnerabilities, or manipulate data, Bash is an essential tool in the hacker’s toolkit.

 Putting it together